Qsymia is a weight loss drug that allows patients to lose weight and manage their obesity as a chronic condition.

 As of 2017, over two million Qsymia prescriptions had been filled in registered pharmacies .

-Qsymia is a prescription weight loss drug that contains a combination of phentermine HCL (Adipex) and topiramate extended-release (Topamax).
-While phentermine HCL works as the appetite suppressant, topiramate-ER reduces cravings.
+Qsymia is a prescription weight loss medication that contains a combination of phentermine HCL (Adipex) and topiramate extended-release (Topamax).

 Unlike traditional phentermine pills, which can only be taken for up to 12 weeks, Qsymia has been approved for the chronic management of obesity (up to 3 years).

-In addition to outright contraindications, Qsymia use is prefaced by a number of warnings and precautions.
+In addition to outright contraindications, use of Qsymia is prefaced by a number of warnings and precautions.
 Tell your doctor if you have, or have ever had:

 Due to the high potential for drug interactions, your doctor and pharmacist need to know about all prescription or OTC medications, herbal supplements, vitamins and drugs that you take right now, or have taken in the last 14 days.
 Take extra care to mention any birth control pills, diuretics, carbonic anhydrase inhibitors, seizure medications, or any other drugs that impair thinking, concentration or coordination .

-All four doses of Qsymia are available as capsules, and all contain a combination of phentermine hydrochloride and topiramate extended-release.
-Daily dosage ranges from 3.75mg/23mg to 15mg/92mg .
+All four doses are available as capsules, and contain varying amounts of phentermine hydrochloride and topiramate extended-release.
+Daily dosage ranges from 3.75/23 (3.75mg phentermine plus 23mg topiramate) to 15/92 (15mg phentermine plus 92mg topiramate) .

 Doctors typically start patients on the lowest strength possible, and then gradually increase dosage according to a set schedule.
 However, individual dosing schedule can only be determined by a medical professional.